tamionv/problem-tools/README.md

 * The `maketests.sh` script.
 * A minimal example (`generator.cpp`, `solution.cpp`, `subtasks.csv`), generating tests for a problem where we are asked to sum two integers.
 * The README and LICENSE

+# Changes

+## Version 1.1

+* Added in capability for multiple generators, given by a column `generator` in the configuration.
+By default the generator is just `generator`.
+These are generated using `make`.